NGSAnalysisOnBeocatClass/weekly_problems/week1_problems.md

 What fastq-dump command did you type to decompress the reads?

-###Quality check your data
+### Step 2 : Quality check your data

 Fastq files contain phred scale (-10 log<sub>10</sub>) base quality scores that are estimates of base quality.
 Before using fastq reads you should evaluate read quality (base quality, number of reads, check for tags, etc).
-Prinseq is a progam to check read quality or to clean reads to remove low quality bases.
+Prinseq is a progam written in Perl to check read quality or to clean reads to remove low quality bases.
 Read more about checking read quality and Prinseq at http://prinseq.sourceforge.net/manual.html.

 Below is the typical usage statement to quality check single-end reads.
+You will notice that commands in the prinseq manual and these usage statments start with `perl`.
+One way to run programs is to specify the interpreter (in this case `perl`) and then call the program (in this case `/homes/bioinfo/bioinfo_software/prinseq-lite.pl` and `/homes/bioinfo/bioinfo_software/prinseq-graphs.pl`).

 ```
 USAGE: